-Gettysburg is a popular tourist destination, so a common question is “When is the best time to visit the Gettysburg Battlefield?”
+Gettysburg is a popular tourist destination, so a common question is “When is the best time to visit Gettysburg?”

 The short answer is that there is no one perfect time to visit Gettysburg.
 Every season has its own unique charms, attractions — and perhaps a few drawbacks.